Standing Against Horse Racing

 The League also opposes the whipping of horses which has been shown to be ineffective and can cause painful welts.
 The use of the whip urges the horse to perform beyond its normal capabilities and can result in injuries and stress.

 The racing industry is currently responsible for race horse welfare – but the number of on-course fatalities is still around 200 a year, and horses continue to be abused with the whip.
-The League is calling for the establishment of a new, independent organisation with sole responsibility for race-horse welfare.

-How can I help horses?
+How can I help end horse racing?

 Become a voice for race-horses by contacting your MP and asking them to urgently discuss horse safety with the race organisers.